eric-keller/npp-linux-02-router/demo3-exabgp/README.md

 # Running ExaBGP

-Once the topology is set up, you can run ExaBGP but running the exabgp command inside of the lan1 container and specifying to use the exa.conf provided.
+Once the topology is set up, you can run ExaBGP by running the exabgp command inside of the lan1 container and specifying to use the exa.conf provided.

 ```
 lan1 exabgp -v /etc/bird-alt/exa.conf